Personalized Miles Storybook — Make His the Hero

 The Strong Spirit: Many Miless demonstrate a particularly strong strong nature.
 This is not coincidental—names carry expectations, and children often grow to embody the qualities their names suggest.
 For Miles, whose name means "Soldier or merciful," this manifests as a natural tendency toward strong problem-solving and strong thinking.

 The Merciful Heart: Beyond strong, Miless frequently show exceptional merciful qualities.
 This might appear as genuine care for friends' feelings, an instinct to help, or a sensitivity to others' needs.
-In stories, this trait makes Miles a hero worth rooting for—and in real life, it makes him a wonderful friend.
+In stories, this trait makes Miles a hero worth rooting for—and in real life, it makes him a great friend.

 The Brave Mind: Miless often possess a brave approach to the world.
 They ask questions, explore possibilities, and are not satisfied with simple answers.
 This brave nature is a gift—it is the engine of learning and growth.